MateusMaceedo/Impulsionatech-Gerenciador-Contas/README.md

 Seguir a documentação: https://www.macoratti.net/19/10/net_climp1.htm

 ## Give a Star! :star:
-If you liked the project or if Equinox helped you, please give a star ;)
+If you liked the project or if contas helped you, please give a star ;)

 ## How to use:
 - You will need the latest Visual Studio 2022 and the latest .NET Core SDK.